ALABAMA BAIL BOND ASSOCIATION

 1.01.
 Name.
 The corporation shall transact business in the name of Alabama Bail Bond Association, Inc. It is herein called the “Association” or “Corporation”.

 1.02.
 Corporate Offices.
 The address of the principal office of the corporation shall be 150 Palmetto Street, Mobile, AL 36603.
-The Corporation shall maintain offices at 150 Palmetto Street, Mobile, 36603
+The Corporation shall maintain offices at 150 Palmetto Street, Mobile, AL 36603.

 1.03.
-The Board of Directors shall provide for a corporate seal, which shall be circular in form and shall be inscribed thereon, the name of the corporation, the state of incorporation, and the words “Corporate Seal.”
+Seal.
+The Board of Directors shall provide for a corporate seal, which shall be circular in form and shall have inscribed thereon, the name of the corporation, the state of incorporation, and the words “Corporate Seal.”

 1.04.
 Fiscal Year.
 The fiscal year of the Corporation shall begin on the 1st day of January and shall end on the 31st day of December.

 2.01.
 Membership Eligibility.
-Members shall consist only of professional bondsmen licensed and authorized to do business in the state of Alabama in good standing which have been elected to membership by membership contained herein including the following:
+Members shall consist only of bail company owners, bail agents, and recovery agents licensed and authorized to do business in the state of Alabama who is in good standing, have been elected to membership by the Board of Directors, and which shall comply and continue to comply with all the requirements of membership contained herein including the following:

 (1) Agree with the aim and purpose of the Alabama Bail Bond Association, Inc.

-(2) The records of the Professional Bondsmen licensed and authorized to do business in the state of Alabama, including the books of those seeking membership in the association shall at all times be subject to the audit by a duly authorized representative of the state.
+(2) The records of the bail company owners, bail agents, and recovery agents licensed and authorized to do business in the state of Alabama, including the books of those seeking membership in the Association shall at all times be subject to the audit by a duly authorized representative of the state.

 2.02.
 Application for Membership.
-Professional Bondsmen licensed and authorized to do business in the state of Alabama applying for membership in this association shall present written application, accepting and agreeing to abide by the bylaws of the Alabama Bail Bond Association, Inc., now existing or subsequently enacted or adopted and any amendments thereto.
+Bail company owners, bail agents, and recovery agents licensed and authorized to do business in the state of Alabama applying for membership with the Association shall present written application, accepting and agreeing to abide by the bylaws of the Alabama Bail Bond Association, Inc., now existing or subsequently enacted or adopted and any amendments thereto.

 2.03.
 Election of Membership.
-Application for membership shall be acted upon by the Board of Directors of the Association at the first meeting of said Board.
+Application for membership shall be acted upon by the Board of Directors of the Association at the first called meeting of said Board after an application for membership is received.
 A majority vote of the Board present and voting shall be necessary to elect.

 2.04.
-Each professional surety company or professional bail company who is a member of the Association in good standing licensed and authorized to do business in the state of Alabama shall be entitled to one vote and only one vote for or on behalf of a professional surety company or a professional bail company.
-For the purpose of this section, any individual or agent who is employed by a professional surety company or a professional bail company are not entitled to a vote.
-An individual member’s right to vote may not be transferred to another person.
+Each professional surety company or professional bail company, who is a member of the Association in good standing, licensed and authorized to do business in the state of Alabama, shall be entitled to one vote and only one vote for or on behalf of a professional surety company or a professional bail company.
+For the purpose of this section, any individual, recovery agent, or bail agent who is employed by a professional surety company or professional bail company, who are not bail owners, are not entitled to a vote.
+An individual member’s right to vote, may not be transferred to another person.

-The Board of Directors of the Corporation shall have the authority to examine and verify the eligibility of each constituent unit or member of the Corporation, the right to vote at any special or regular meeting of the Corporation.
+The Board of Directors of the Association shall have the authority to examine and verify the eligibility of each constituent unit or member of the Association and their right to vote at any special or regular meeting of the Association.

 2.05.
 Withdrawals.
-Any member may withdraw from the association by submitting to the secretary-treasurer a written resignation.
+Any member may withdraw from the association by submitting to the Secretary a written resignation.

 3.02.
 Expenses of Officers and Directors.
-Officers and Directors when ordered out on special work by the Board of Directors, President, or the Secretary-Treasurer, in addition to such expenses or the employment of the Secretary-Treasurer, clerical help, printing, postage, telephone, and other expenses duly authorized by the Board of Directors.
+Officers and Directors, when ordered out on special work by the Board of Directors, President, Treasurer or the Secretary, in addition to such expenses or the employment of the Secretary and/or Treasurer, clerical help, printing, postage, telephone, and other expenses duly authorized by the Board of Directors.

 4.01.
 Annual Meetings.
-The annual meeting of the Alabama Bail Bond Association shall be at such place and at such time as may be fixed by the Board of Directors.
-Notice of the time and place of each annual meeting shall be mailed to each member at least twenty (20) days in advance thereof.
+The annual meeting of the Alabama Bail Bond Association, Inc. shall be at such place and at such time as may be fixed by the Board of Directors.
+Notice of the time and place of each annual meeting shall be sent by email to each member at least twenty (20) days in advance thereof.
+Updating any changes to a member’s email address of record with the Board of Directors is the sole responsibility of that member.

 4.03.
 In an annual or special meeting of the membership, the quorum is a majority of the members who have been registered.

-Thereafter, the constituent members of the corporation from each of the seven (7) Alabama Congressional Districts as constituted on 1 January 2015, shall meet and caucus at the annual meeting of the Corporation to make or present names or nominations to the voting membership for the election of the different officers of the Corporation.
+Thereafter, the constituent members of the Associations from each of the seven (7) Alabama Congressional Districts, as constituted on 1 January 2015, shall meet and caucus at the annual meeting of the Association to make or present names or nominations to the voting membership, for the election of the different officers of the Association.

 5.04.
 Officer’s Duties.
-The officers and members of the Executive committee shall perform such duties as may be assigned to them by the President or the Board of Directors.
+The officers and members of the Executive Committee shall perform such duties as may be assigned to them by the President of the Board of Directors.

-5.05.
-Secretary-Treasurer.
-The Secretary-Treasurer shall be responsible for maintaining the financial records of proceedings for the Association and shall perform such other duties customary for such office.
-The Secretary-Treasurer shall receive all money paid to the Association and place same with depositories designated by the Board of Directors and shall disburse money only upon written order signed by the President.
-He or she shall carefully account for all transactions and make a full report of same at the annual meeting or at any time upon demand of the President or the Board of Directors.

 5.06.
+Treasurer.
+Shall be responsible for maintaining the financial records and reports of proceedings for the Association and shall perform such other duties customary for such office.
+The Treasurer shall receive all monies paid to the Association and place same with depositories designated by the Board of Directors and shall disburse money only upon a written order signed by the President.
+He or she shall carefully account for all transactions and make a full report of same at the annual meeting or at any time upon the demand of the President of the Board of Directors.

+5.08.
 Bonds.
-The Board of Directors shall see that the President, the Secretary-Treasurer, the Board of Directors, and other officials or employees holding responsible positions be placed under suitable bond.
+The Board of Directors shall see that the President, the Secretary, the Treasurer, the Board of Directors, and other officials or employees holding responsible positions be placed under a suitable bond.

 Board of Directors

 6.02.
 Duties of the Board of Directors.
-The Board of Directors shall carry out the policies of the Association as outlined by the membership and shall be empowered to manage the affairs of the Association to be charged of the disbursement of funds; to act as a judge of the qualifications of all applicants for membership; and to appoint and employ such agents as may be necessary and as funds will permit.
-In case of a vacancy on the Board of Directors, the Board of Directors shall have power to elect or appoint a successor to serve until the next special annual meeting of the Association.
+The Board of Directors shall carry out the policies of the Association as outlined by the By-Laws and the President and shall be empowered to manage the affairs of the Association to be charged with the disbursement of funds; to act as a judge of the qualifications of all applicants for membership, and to appoint and employ such agents as may be necessary and as funds will permit.
+In case of a vacancy on the Board of Directors, the President shall have the power to appoint a successor to serve until the next special annual meeting of the Association.

 6.04.
 Quorum.
 A majority of the Board of Directors shall constitute a quorum.

 7.01.
 Executive Committee.
-The President, the four Vice Presidents and the Security Treasurer shall constitute the Executive Committee.
-Such committee shall have the authority to function in the interim period between meetings of the Board of Directors in carrying out the policies of the Association as outlined by the membership of the Association.
-The President, Secretary Treasurer of a majority of the committee may call a meeting of the committee.
-The Secretary Treasurer shall keep a record of proceedings of the committee and report all proceedings of the committee to the next succeeding regular meeting of the Board of Directors for such action as may be appropriate,
+The President, the Vice Presidents, Sergeant-At-Arms, Secretary, Treasurer, Bail Agent Representative. and Recovery Agent Representative shall constitute the Executive Committee.
+Such committee shall have the authority to function in the interim period between meetings of the Board of Directors in carrying out the policies of the Association as outlined by the President of the Association.
+The President, Secretary, or a majority of the committee may call a meeting of the committee.
+The Secretary shall keep a record of proceedings of the committee and report all proceedings of the committee to the next succeeding regular meeting of the Board of Directors for such action as may be appropriate.

 7.02.
 Other Committees.
 The President shall appoint such standing, special, or other committees as may be authorized by the Board of Directors.

 7.03.
 Meetings of Committees.
-These committees shall meet when called by the President or Secretary Treasurer and report to the Board of Directors,
+These committees shall meet when called by the President or Secretary and report to the Board of Directors.